-Join David Powers for an in-depth discussion in this video Explicit type casting, part of Strict Data Types in PHP.
+Join David Powers for an in-depth discussion in this video Explicit type casting, part of PHP: Strict Data Types.

 - [Voiceover] Occasionally it becomes necessary…to coerce a value to a specific data type…using type casting to get the code to do what you want.…There's an example of this type of situation…in the chapter 01, 01_03 folder…of the exercise files.…This is books.xml which contains the names…of authors and the titles of novels they've written.…To display the authors and titles,…the XML is loaded into this other file,…casting.php, as simple XML.…